Scholarships, Contests, and Camps

 South Dakota Wildlife Federation Camp for High School Students!

 The HCCD will pay the registration fee of $300 (which includes bus fare if students choose to go by bus) for two Hamlin County students to attend.
-Information on bus schedules, boarding time, etc will be sent directly to the camper by the camp.
+Information on bus schedules, boarding time, etc. will be sent directly to the camper by the camp.
 Applications will be available through your school counselor after the first of the year.
-They must be returned by April 15th, 2020.
+They must be returned by April 15th.
 We will notify winners of the scholarships soon after that date.
-With questions, please contact our office at 783-3642 x4.
+With questions, please contact our office at

 Resource Conservation Speech Contest

-The South Dakota Department of Agriculture, in cooperation with Touchstone Energy Cooperatives of South Dakota, The U.S. Fish & Wildlife Service, and South Dakota Assocation of Conservation Districts is seeking entrants for the 2020 Resource Conservation Speech Contest.
+The South Dakota Department of Agriculture, in cooperation with Touchstone Energy Cooperatives of South Dakota, The U.S. Fish & Wildlife Service, and South Dakota Association of Conservation Districts is seeking entrants for the 2022 Resource Conservation Speech Contest.
 Please click on the link above to see all rules.
 Entries need to be turned in by mid February.
 There is a new contest theme every year.
 To listen to previous Speech Contest winners, copy and paste: http://sdda.sd.gov/conservation-forestry/educational-programs/resource-conservation-speech-contest/winners-announced/speechwinner2016.aspx

 "National action may be led and aided by government, but the soil must be conserved ultimatedly by those who till the land and live by its products."
 Hugh Hammond Bennett, 1939